jacklul/pihole-updatelists/README.md

 In the future to quickly update the script you can use `sudo pihole-updatelists --update`.

+#### Disable default gravity update schedule

+_If you don't plan on updating adlists you can skip this and set `UPDATE_GRAVITY=false` in the configuration file._

-Note that you should disable entry with `pihole updateGravity` command in `/etc/cron.d/pihole` as this script already runs it:
+You should disable entry with `pihole updateGravity` command in `/etc/cron.d/pihole` as this script already runs it:

 ```bash
 sudo nano /etc/cron.d/pihole